 Israeli Prime Minister Benjamin Netanyahu disclosed on September 27 that “Iran has another secret facility in Tehran” before the United Nations General Assembly.
 He described the installation as an “atomic warehouse for storing massive amounts of equipment and material from Iran’s secret nuclear weapons program.”

-Israel conducted a raid in February against Iran’s secret atomic archive, obtaining more than 100,000 files from a nondescript warehouse in Tehran.
-In May, Netanyahu presented a short summary of what these files contained and released the details of one secret Iranian nuclear site.
+Israel conducted a raid on January 31 against Iran’s secret atomic archive, obtaining more than 100,000 files from a nondescript warehouse in Tehran.
+On April 30, Netanyahu presented a short summary of what these files contained and released the details of one secret Iranian nuclear site.

 Israel also shared the evidence with the International Atomic Energy Agency, but it has yet to investigate the claim.